How did the RAF win the Battle of Britain?

 The end of the Battle of Britain

-The Luftwaffe failed to achieve its objectives and suffered heavy losses.
-In November 1940, Hitler postponed Operation Sealion indefinitely.
+Ultimately, the Luftwaffe failed to achieve its objectives.
+As a result, in November 1940, Hitler postponed Operation Sealion indefinitely.

-The Battle of Britain was a significant victory for the Allies and a major turning point in World War II.
+However, the Battle of Britain was a significant victory for the Allies and would be a major turning point in World War II.